 It’s important to know the modern history of infant sleep – that for many decades American Pediatricians recommended tummy sleeping above all else because it was the most natural sleep position for babies and because it helped babies sleep for longer periods of time, because the startle reflex was not present in this position.
 This means that when they came out of REM at the end of each sleep cycle, they would not startle awake and would more likely go right back into another sleep cycle without calling out, as long as they weren’t hungry.
 We now believe that there are major suffocation risks associated with tummy-to-sleep.
 Still, it’s important to realize that we have been dealing with thwarting the startle reflex and helping to make babies comfy and to sleep better – since at least ancient Greece.

 Note: SWADDLES AND SLEEP SACKS should NEVER BE USED WHILE BED SHARING WITH BABY!
 Many people do not know this.
-Swaddles and sleep sacks are only for cribs.
+Swaddles and sleep sacks are only for solo sleep.
 (They are also not for sofas or sleeping on you or your bed, not for swings or car-seats or strollers!)
 For many of the reasons listed above, especially inability to turn away from something smothering them and overheating.

-Each baby is soothed in a different way.
+Each new baby is soothed in a different way.
 Here’s hoping you find yours!
 My advice is just to wean from sleep aids early, as they become more of a strong sleep association over time.

 My sleep support options for private coaching and online programs are here: https://www.savvyparentingsupport.com/baby-sleep-toddler-sleep/